iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/fetchgrantedaccess.md

 ### pageSize (optional)

-Specifies the number of records in each page of the resultset.
+Specifies the number of records in each page of the result set.
 This is used in conjunction with the optional `page` parameter to constrain the size of the result.
-The default for this value is `20` but this only comes into play when specifying a `page` ID.
+The default for this value is `20` but this only comes into play when specifying a `page` parameter.

 <pre class="language-javascript"><code class="lang-javascript">const listGrantedAccess = await dataProtector.fetchGrantedAccess({
     protectedData: '0xA0Cf798816D4b9b9866b5330EEa46a18382f251e',